mozilla/treeherder/docs/infrastructure/administration.md

 # Infrastructure administration

-Treeherder has four apps, and those deployments and their databases are managed by cloudOps:
+Treeherder has four apps, and those deployments and their databases are managed by cloudOps.
+All deployments, which the exception of treeherder-taskcluster-staging, ingest data from the same pulse guardian queues and the environments are mostly the same with a few key differences: production has user generated data from code and performance sheriffs, and the database size is much larger than the other deployments and the ingestion is slower.

 - [treeherder-prod](https://treeherder.mozilla.org)
 - [treeherder-stage](https://treeherder.allizom.org)